dakujem/latter/readme.md

     $container->get('latte')
 );
 ```
-Note that we no longer need to prefix the template name with a full path.
+Note that we no longer need to prefix the template name with a full path, because of the `FileLoader` configuration.

 > Tip